Poly-Haven/HAT/README.md

 * [x] Material IOR (Index of Refraction) values are within expected range
 * [x] Material names should match the asset slug
+* [x] Materials should not contain math nodes, which mess with exporters
 * [x] No unused nodes in materials
 * [x] Materials should have exactly one output node